sfeir-open-source/sfeir-school-github-actions/steps/02-Interact-With-Env/README.md

             npm test
 ```

 ## Switch Node version

 * Specify a environnement variable NODE_VERSION=14
 * Use this variable to setup node
 * Check node version with the command `node -v`

+## use node version as a secret

+* Create a new secrete inside the repository containing the version number that you want to use
+* use this secret to setup node

 ## Interact with Github API